 - Glue gun and hot glue sticks

-- A way to cut the felt (I used a Cricut )
+- A way to cut your felt (I used the amazing Cricut cutting machine!)

 How to Make Your Felt Succulents